GroupNum4/Pingpong/README.md

 Zahidul Haque Developer.

 Possible framework(s)
-Possible framework to be used for developing the prototype is Unity3d, Blender3d.
+Possible framework to be used for developing the prototype is Unity3d, Blender3d, 3ds Max.

 Target platform(s)
 Oculus VR platform.